Language Courses

 Why a language course abroad is worth it

-We often hear the question: why go abroad to learn a language when you have a good teacher at home?
+We're often asked: why go abroad to learn a language when you have a good teacher at home?
 The answer is simple, and you already know it.
 A language is more than grammar and words.
-It is the smell of coffee in a street café where you order a cappuccino in broken English and the barista understands you.
-It is live communication, chance conversations on public transport, and that moment when you suddenly stop translating in your head and simply start speaking.
-That is exactly what makes it worth going.
+It's the smell of coffee in a street café where you order a cappuccino in broken English and the barista understands you.
+It's live conversation, chance exchanges on public transport, and the moment you suddenly stop translating in your head and simply start speaking.
+That is exactly what makes it worth the trip.

 1. Immersion that no webinar can replace

 When you find yourself in a country where the language you need is spoken everywhere — in shops, on the bus, on excursions — you simply have no choice.
-You practise constantly, even when you do not feel like it.
-And progress does not come gradually, it comes in leaps.
-Your ear gets used to live speech, the fear of making mistakes recedes, and a couple of weeks later you catch yourself thinking in that language.
+You practise constantly, even when you don't feel like it, and progress comes not gradually but in leaps.
+Your ear gets used to live speech, the fear of mistakes fades, and a couple of weeks later you catch yourself thinking in the language.
 Where to learn English?
-In the USA, the United Kingdom, Australia, the UAE.
+In the USA, the United Kingdom, Australia or the UAE.
 German — in Germany or Switzerland.
 French — in France or, again, Switzerland.
 Italian — in Italy.
 Turkish — in Turkey.
 Chinese — in China.
 Korean — in Korea.
 The choice is yours.

-2. The cultural experience — it is far more than just sightseeing
+2. The cultural experience — far more than sightseeing

 To live in another country is to breathe its culture.
 You learn how people joke, what they eat for breakfast, how they relate to time and to one another.
 Language in context goes far deeper than any textbook.
-For us Kyrgyzstanis there are particular nuances.
-In Turkey or the UAE the climate and mentality are closer, so the switch is easier.
-Europe or Korea, on the other hand, is a complete change of scenery — which also gives a powerful boost to your development.
+For us Kyrgyzstanis there are particular things to bear in mind.
+In Turkey or the UAE the climate and mentality are closer to home, so the switch is easier; Europe or Korea, by contrast, is a complete change of scene — which also gives a powerful boost to your development.

-3. Studying is not boring when language becomes a tool
+3. Studying isn't boring when language becomes a tool

-Abroad, teaching is rarely done «the old-fashioned way».
-Discussions, group projects, excursions, masterclasses, volunteering — that is the basis of most courses.
-Theory is reinforced in practice straight away.
-You talk, argue, negotiate, create.
-Language stops being a subject and becomes simply a means of learning or doing something.
-In China or Korea, for example, even a basic course can include company visits or calligraphy masterclasses.
-You will not have a chance to get bored.
+Teaching abroad is rarely done «the old-fashioned way».
+Discussions, group projects, excursions, masterclasses and volunteering form the basis of most courses.
+Theory is put into practice straight away.
+You talk, debate, negotiate and create, until language stops being a subject and becomes simply a means of learning or doing something.
+In China or Korea, for instance, even a basic course can include company visits or calligraphy masterclasses.
+There'll be no chance to get bored.

 4. Teachers who inspire

-At good schools abroad you will have native-speaker teachers.
-That means correct pronunciation, living vocabulary and an understanding of cultural codes.
-Plus modern teaching methods, interactive whiteboards and multimedia.
-And in Turkey and the UAE there are also bilingual teachers who speak Russian — a great help at the start if you are still feeling shy.
+At good schools abroad you'll have native-speaker teachers, which means correct pronunciation, living vocabulary and an understanding of cultural codes — plus modern teaching methods, interactive whiteboards and multimedia.
+In Turkey and the UAE there are also bilingual teachers who speak Russian, a great help at the start if you're still feeling shy.

-5. You grow as a person — that is a fact
+5. You grow as a person — that's a fact

 Studying abroad is about more than language.
-For many of our young people it is the first taste of real independence.
-You plan your own time, sort out everyday matters yourself, find friends from Japan, Brazil or Germany.
-Confidence, responsibility, the ability to work in an international team — these skills stay with you forever and come in handy anywhere, whether in Bishkek or in London.
+For many of our young people it's the first taste of real independence.
+You plan your own time, sort out everyday matters yourself, and make friends from Japan, Brazil or Germany.
+Confidence, responsibility and the ability to work in an international team — these skills stay with you for life and come in handy anywhere, whether in Bishkek or in London.

 6. And, of course, your career

-A high level of language is a ticket.
-It opens the doors to foreign universities, internships at international companies and participation in global projects.
-And most importantly, employers both at home and abroad value not just a certificate but real experience of living in a language environment.
-It is like a line on your CV that cannot be faked.
+A high level of language is a passport.
+It opens the doors to universities abroad, internships at international companies and a place on global projects.
+Above all, employers both at home and abroad value not just a certificate but real experience of living in the language — a line on your CV that can't be faked.

-In short: it is an investment in your mobility.
-A language course abroad is not money spent but an investment in yourself that will keep paying off for years.
-We will help you choose the country, the school, the programme and the accommodation to fit your budget and goals.
-Without the extra headache.
+In short, it's an investment in your mobility.
+A language course abroad isn't money spent but money invested in yourself, and it will keep paying off for years.
+We'll help you choose the country, the school, the programme and the accommodation to suit your budget and goals — without the extra headache.
 Get in touch.